rkoeninger/euler/README.md

 All solutions are provided in [Factor](https://factorcode.org/), a dynamically typed, stack-oriented, concatenative language that offers a different perspective on functional programming.

-Solutions to several problems are listed by GitHub user nayuki [here](https://github.com/nayuki/Project-Euler-solutions/blob/master/Answers.txt).
+Solutions to several problems are listed by GitHub user [nayuki](https://github.com/nayuki) at [this link](https://github.com/nayuki/Project-Euler-solutions/blob/master/Answers.txt).

 | #  | Descripion | Code |
 |---:|------------|------|